What is RTL-SDR?

 No official schematic is available, but GGToshi has created his own reverse engineered schematic which is available at http://ggtoshi.at.webry.info/201406/article_6.html.
 Some application example schematics are also available in the R820T data sheet (see below).

-There is no datasheet available for the RTL2832U as it is only available to manufacturers under NDA.
+The RTL2832U datasheet was under NDA, but has been leaked here.
 The R820T tuner datasheet is available and can be downloaded here.

 The Register Description datasheet can be downloaded here.